WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config61 is made for stable release 6.1.X
 - mywsl-config62-EOL is made for stable release 6.2.X EOL
-- mywsl-config63 is made for stable release 6.3.X
+- mywsl-config63-EOL is made for stable release 6.3.X EOL
 - mywsl-config63 is made for stable release 6.4.X

 - mywsl-configrc is made for release candidate 6.5-rc